PrettyFloralBonnet/javascript-notes/Objects/object-references-copying.md

 Since object properties can themselves be references to other objects, they will be copied by reference if a clone is made.
 As a result, any changes to the nested properties of the clone will result in changes of the nested properties of the original.

 To circumvent this, a cloning loop can be used that examines each property of the original object, and if that property is also an object, it replicates its structure as well.
-This is called "deep cloning", which can be implemented using recursion or the built-in function from the `lodash` library (`_.cloneDeep(obj)`).
+This is called "deep cloning", which can be implemented using [recursion](/Functions/recursion.md), or the built-in function from the `lodash` library (`_.cloneDeep(obj)`).

 ## Const objects